Kungliga begravningsplatsen

 Kungliga begravningsplatsen, known in English as the Royal Cemetery, was first used in 1922 and has been the only official burial place of the Swedish royal family since 1950, succeeding Riddarholmen Church as such.
-It takes up all of the small island of Karlsborg in the bay of Brunnsviken.
+When Gustaf VI Adolf was buried here, he was the first Swedish king since Charles IX (in 1612) to be buried outside of the old church at Riddarholmen.
+The cemetery takes up all of the small island of Karlsborg in the bay of Brunnsviken.
 The cemetery is part of the popular Haga Park in Solna, Sweden.

 The little bridge from the mainland's park to the island and the large cruciform monument by the highest grave were designed by Ferdinand Boberg.